prometheus-operator/runbooks/content/runbooks/kubernetes/CPUThrottlingHigh.md

 **When mixed with other alerts**:

-Give specific container in the pod more CPU requests and limits.
+Give specific container in the pod more CPU limits.
+Requests can stay the same.

 In specific cases kubernetes node has too old kernel which is known to have issues with assigning CPU resources to the process [see here](https://github.com/kubernetes/kubernetes/issues/67577)